MannyKayy/coursera-getting-and-cleaning-data-project/README.md

 The Code Book
 -------------
-The 'CodeBook.md' file details the behaviour of the `run_analysis.R` script and how it should be used.
+The `CodeBook.md` file details the behaviour of the `run_analysis.R` script and how it should be used.

+**NOTE** You will need to choose and/or set your working directory as shown on line 3 in the `run_analysis.R` file.